 Watching the Kit Kittredge: An American Girl DVD opened up the topic of the Great Depression for Caroline, my seven year old daughter.
 Although it offers a somewhat happy and sanitized view of the Great Depression, it does hit on a lot of the major topics in a way a small girl can understand.

-There is also a series of Kit Kittredge books that follow the storyline of the movie albeit with much more detail.
+In addition to the movie on DVD, there is also a series of Kit Kittredge books that follow the storyline of the movie but with much more detail.

 This post is part of my 10 Days of Learning from The Great Depression.